Wild River (film): Production

 A script was written by Ben Maddow but he refused credit because none of it was used in the final film.

 Coon Denton Island on the Hiwassee River, in northern Bradley County, Tennessee, upriver from Charleston, served as the fictional Garth Island, and the city of Charleston's old business district served as the fictional city of Garthville.
 A peninsula northwest of Cleveland, Tennessee, on Chickamauga Lake, was used, and a studio for interior shooting was created in the Cleveland armory.
 A few other locations in rural Bradley County near Charleston were also used.
 Principal photography began on October 19, 1959.
 On January 3, 1960, Kazan left for his New York home, and filming was completed over the following week.

+Reception

+Variety wrote:Wild River is an important motion picture.
+In studying a slice of national socio-economic progress (the Tennessee Valley Authority of the early 1930s) in terms of people (those who enforced vs those who resisted), it catches something timeless and essential in the human spirit and shapes it in the American image.

+In The New York Times, A. H. Weiler wrote:[Kazan] profited by taking his troupe down to Charleston, Tenn., the Hiwassee River, from which you can see the Great Smokies, and the town of Cleveland on Lake Chickamauga to capture authenticity.
+The cameras of cinematographer Ellsworth Fredericks have brought to life the charm of the rolling, wooded countryside.

 Preservation

 The film was preserved by the Academy Film Archive.